 Academic Honesty

 As an overarching rule: do not use any external resource that makes up a considerable amount of effort in your work or final answer for any given question or deliverable.
-Students are expected to follow Washington state law on the Student Conduct Code for the University of Washington.
+Students are expected to follow Washington state law on the Student Conduct Code.
 In this course, students must:

 Peer interaction is central to our course and your success.
-However, we ask that you practice caution in how you complete assignments with peer help or around classmates.
+However, we ask that you practice caution in how you complete assignments.
 You may collaborate to discuss small bugs or problems in code, discuss the specification and what is required in the code conceptually, discuss reference implementations, discuss exercise question concepts, or point each other to reasonable external sources.
-If this is done, you must cite your peer’s name and exact contribution to your coding process.
+If this is done, you must cite their name and contribution to your solution process.

 - Permitted citation examples